Vulnerability Findings

 Layered Analysis

 Layered Analysis helps detect and display vulnerabilities and packages associated with each image layer and identify different remediation actions and ownership depending on the layer that introduces them.
-For example, vulnerabilities in the base OS layer are remediated by updating the base image version, typically performed by the security team.
+For example, vulnerabilities in the base OS layer are remediated by updating the base image version, typically performed by the platform operation team.
 In contrast, the ones belonging to the application or non-os layers are remediated by bumping the versions of libraries and dependencies in the corresponding application or service owned by the development teams.

 Additionally, layered analysis can detect sibling images that are built on top of the same base image and enables routing remediation actions to the right layer and the right owner.